dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 	phase2="MSCHAPV2"
 }
 ```
-Press CTRL + o to save ("write out") the file.
+Press `CTRL + o` to save ("write out") the file.

-Press CTRL + x to exit the nano editor.
+Press `CTRL + x` to exit the nano editor.

-Reboot your Pi and log back in to connect to the network.
+After you have saved the file, reboot your Pi to make the changes take effect.
 ```
 prompt$ sudo reboot
 ```
+It will take about a minute for your Pi to reboot.
+After that, repeat the log-in process.
+The target server is `pi@raspberrypi.local` and the password is `raspberry`.

 Test by pinging a remote server. `ping` is a command that sends small message packets to a server and measures the response times.
 ```
 prompt$ ping 8.8.8.8
 ```
 8.8.8.8 is the IP address of the public Google DNS server.
-If your Pi is connected to FoxNet, you should see lines reporting the results of each `ping` packet.
+If your Pi is connected to FoxNet, you should see lines reporting the response times of each `ping` packet.
+If you get a message saying that the network is unreachable, or another error, double-check the contents of the `wpa_supplicant.conf` file.

 ### Cowsay?